The Optimist’s Creed is a whimsical saying that was printed in medieval-style art on every box of Mayflower Donuts from the 1930s to the 1970s.

 The Doughnut or the Hole

-adapted from It’s Still Possible.
+adapted from my book, It’s Still Possible.